maxime-lair/maxime-lair/roadTo/os_concepts/posix_basics.md

 While there is a few more, for example to search and replace, It is interesting to know It is POSIX compliant to do so.

-Be careful with `unset` as It is not compliant on arrays (only variables and functions)
+Be careful with `unset` as It is not compliant on arrays (only variables and functions) and `declare`

 ## Environment variables